 The core measure work groups allowed hospitals to share best practices and lessons learned and improve internal processes to increase core measure compliance.
 Johns Hopkins Medicine also established a reporting system to track core measure compliance on each unit.

-Quality Specialist, Sibley Memorial Hospital
+Stroke Compliance Specialist, Sibley Memorial Hospital

 Patients and families should become familiar with the core measures and talk to their health care team if they have any questions or concerns.
 You can also ask your health care provider how you can prepare for surgery or other procedures to reduce your risk of complications.